-For more information about non-credit courses and programs, or to receive catalogs, call the Office of Non-Credit and Continuing Education at 267-468-8500, send an e-mail to email@example.com, or visit the Non-Credit Programs web site.
+For more information about non-credit courses and programs, or to receive catalogs, call the Office of Non-Credit and Continuing Education at 267-468-8500, e-mail firstname.lastname@example.org and/or visit the Non-Credit Programs web site.

 Music Prep offers continuing opportunities for musical growth and enrichment for people of all ages and abilities, from the beginner to the experienced musician.
 There are programs designed for preschool through high school age students who are considering music as a future career or serious avocation and for adults who wish to develop their musical skills and interests.
 For more information, call 215-204-1512 and/or visit the Music Prep web site.

-The Osher Lifelong Learning Institute at Temple University (OLLI) is an educational program for people who are retired, near retirement, or adults with discretionary time to take daytime classes.
+The Osher Lifelong Learning Institute at Temple University (OLLI) is an educational program for people who are retired, near retirement or adults with discretionary time to take daytime classes.
 There are no age limitations.
-The organization brings a lively, no-pressure atmosphere and offers a variety of courses.
+The organization provides a lively, no-pressure atmosphere and offers a variety of courses.

-OLLI instructors are also OLLI members, representing many professions, vocations, and life experiences.
+OLLI instructors are also OLLI members, representing many professions, vocations and life experiences.
 Classes are held Monday to Friday.
 OLLI also presents the Friday Forum, featuring speakers with diverse and interesting backgrounds.
-Members may sit-in on one undergraduate course each semester, subject to university policy and instructor approval.
-All classes are held at Temple's Center City campus - convenient to public transportation.
-For more information, call 215-204-1505, e-mail firstname.lastname@example.org, or visit the OLLI web site.
+Members may sit in on one undergraduate course each semester, subject to university policy and instructor approval.
+All classes are held at Temple's Center City campus—convenient for public transportation.
+For more information, call 215-204-1505, e-mail firstname.lastname@example.org and/or visit the OLLI web site.